altrabio/CITIEsForRAILS/index.md

 > NOTE: This was a project originally started by ALTRABio who did most of the underlying work.
 I have modified and changed this code while developing my own projects, but the hard work and planning was done by them.
-> To quote the often heard phrase in science: We stand on the shoulders of giants
+> To quote the often heard phrase in academia: We stand on the shoulders of giants

 **Ruby Class Inheritance & Multiple Table Inheritance Embeddings : A full featured solution based on Ruby Class Inheritance & Views**